-A reduction is inferred automatically if a variable is updated by a binary function/operator using its previous value in the loop body.
-The initial value of the reduction is inferred automatically for the +=, -=, \=, and /= operators.
-For other functions/operators, the reduction variable should hold the identity value right before entering the prange loop.
+A reduction is inferred automatically if a variable is updated by a supported binary function/operator using its previous value in the loop body.
+The following functions/operators are supported: +=, +, -=, -, \=, \, /=, /, max(), min().
+The initial value of the reduction is inferred automatically for the supported operators (i.e., not the max and min functions).
+Note that the //= operator is not supported because in the general case the result depends on the order in which the divisors are applied.
+However, if all divisors are integers then the programmer may be able to rewrite the //= reduction as a \= reduction followed by a single floor division after the parallel region where the divisor is the accumulated product.
+For the max and min functions, the reduction variable should hold the identity value right before entering the prange loop.
 Reductions in this manner are supported for scalars and for arrays of arbitrary dimensions.